-Calls each method with one argument; these arguments are successive elements of the list which is the sole argument to the message.
+Calls each method with one argument; these arguments are successive elements of the list that is the sole argument to the operation.
 No typed methods are allowed.
-Return: no particular value.
-If the result of a :list-combined message is sent back with in :inverse-list-combined message, with the same ordering and with corresponding method definitions, each component flavor receives the value which came from that flavor.
+Returns no particular value.
+If the result of a :list-combined operation is sent back with an :inverse-list-combined operation, with the same ordering and with corresponding method definitions, each component flavor receives the value that came from that flavor.